 Under Standard 2.2.1 of the Food Standards Code, only beef and beef products derived from animals free from BSE can be sold in Australia.
 New Zealand has its own regulations in place.

 In 2009, the Australian Government announced a revised policy on BSE establishing new requirements for import of beef and beef products.
 Under this policy, countries wishing to export beef to Australia must apply to the Australian BSE Food Safety Assessment Committee for a country BSE food safety assessment.
 The assessment is conducted by FSANZ and includes, when necessary, an inspection in the exporting country.
 This in-country inspection examines the effectiveness of BSE preventative measures to ensure the beef and beef products intending to be exported to Australia are safe.
 Since 2010, FSANZ has completed BSE food safety assessment of 13 countries.
 These assessment reports can be found here.
-The Australian Department of Agriculture and Water Resources implements import certification requirements at the border.
+The Australian Department of Agriculture implements import certification requirements at the border.